bzztbomb/raytracer_in_every_language/README.markdown

 ![Final](rust/raytrace/final.png)

 Been meaning to learn Rust for a while, this was a fun project to use for it.
 The borrow checker isn't as bad as people say, and if you want to not think about it too much, just make everything reference counted with Arc<>/Rc<>, heh.
-I was able to add threading very easily with the Rayon(https://crates.io/crates/rayon) crate.
-I also took a quick detour and made a WebAssembly port of the raytracer using RustWasm(https://rustwasm.github.io/book/game-of-life/introduction.html).
-I haven't maintained it, so you may need to go back a few commits (https://github.com/bzztbomb/raytracer_in_every_language/commit/b2ab73af3e4ec9b8078a2d197adceddfc881e918) if you want a working version.
+I was able to add threading very easily with the [Rayon](https://crates.io/crates/rayon) crate.
+I also took a quick detour and made a WebAssembly port of the raytracer using [RustWasm](https://rustwasm.github.io/book/game-of-life/introduction.html).
+I haven't maintained it, so you may need to go back a few [commits] (https://github.com/bzztbomb/raytracer_in_every_language/commit/b2ab73af3e4ec9b8078a2d197adceddfc881e918) if you want a working version.
 Overall, I enjoyed writing code in Rust and hope to do more in the future.

 This time through I noticed a typo in the book for the final image, the metal sphere needs to have a fuzz of 1.0, not 10.0.
 10.0 is basically diffuse.
-Also, in contrast the python version, I'm outputting PFM file in HDR and then viewing the results in HDRView(https://bitbucket.org/wkjarosz/hdrview) so I could play with tonemapping and get away from my hack to bring everything down to 0..1 range.
+Also, in contrast the python version, I'm outputting PFM file in HDR and then viewing the results in [HDRView](https://bitbucket.org/wkjarosz/hdrview) so I could play with tonemapping and get away from my hack to bring everything down to 0..1 range.

 Python
 ------